 of our Open Houses.

-The application deadline for Fall 2015 entry is February 1st, 2015.
+The application deadline for August 2018 entry is February 1st, 2018.
 Applications are NOT reviewed on a rolling basis.
 The Admission Committee will begin reviewing applications promptly after February 1st.
 First round admission decisions will be released after March 1st.
 IPD does utilize a wait-list process.
-Applicants on the wait-list will not receive a decision until after April 15th.
+Applicants on the wait-list will not receive a decision update until after April 15th.
 Applicants interested in applying to the program after the above dates are encouraged to contact the Program Directors or Program Coordinator.

 Every application requires the following: